score-json/json/TSF/trustable/assumptions-of-use/AOU-11.md

 normative: true
 ---

-The integrator is required to evaluate the provided evidence for TA-METHODOLOGIES and supplement it where necessary.
+The integrator shall, whenever possible, replace outdated and/or provide additional references and validators that would further improve the trustability of a statement.